drift3r1/capstoneproject/README.md

 - **Challenges and Solutions**: One challenge we faced was optimizing the CUDA kernel to efficiently utilize GPU resources.
 We addressed this by experimenting with different block and grid sizes and by using shared memory to reduce global memory access latency.

 By following this evaluation plan, we comprehensively assessed the effectiveness and performance of our GPU-accelerated image denoising algorithm compared to a CPU-only implementation.

+### Setting Up

+clone the repository using

+gh repo clone shubham-attri/capstoneproject

+clean the existing output files using

+make clean

+run the program using cmd

+make